ChevanR/Project5-6/Deliverables P56/Testplan.md

 # Test Plan: VR and Haptic Integration in an Extended Reality Environment

+---

 ## Introduction
-The purpose of this test plan is to systematically verify the requirements outlined in the product backlog for the VR and Haptic Cloud Integration project.
-Each test ensures that critical functionalities, such as VR application development, remote rendering, network degradation simulation, and haptic feedback, are implemented correctly and meet the acceptance criteria.
+The purpose of this test plan is to systematically validate the requirements outlined in the product backlog for the **VR and Haptic Cloud Integration** project.
+Each test ensures that critical functionalities—including VR application development, remote rendering, network degradation simulation, and haptic feedback—are implemented correctly and meet the defined acceptance criteria.

-This document presents an organized approach to testing, covering essential features and marking requirements as **done** upon validation.
+This document provides a structured approach to testing, with requirements categorized by priority and marked **done** upon successful verification.

 ---

 ## Requirements (Product Backlog)

-The requirements are based on the **MoSCoW** prioritization method (Must, Should, Could, Want).
-The following table summarizes the project requirements:
+The following table summarizes the project requirements, prioritized using the **MoSCoW** method:

 | **ID** | **Requirement**                                      | **Priority** |
 | ------ | ---------------------------------------------------- | ------------ |